groupe-sii/devoxx-2015-game-back/README.md

 If you don't want to create front extensions, you can simply [download the client](http://jenkins.devoxx.sii.fr/job/devoxx-game-front/ws/dist/*zip*/dist.zip).
 Then you have to configure your HTTP server (Apache for example) to serve the static html page.

+**NOTE**: Please note that the domain ```jenkins.devoxx.sii.fr```pointes to our local machine where Jenkins is installed, you may not have access to it from outside our local network.

 ### Hot reload